Pristipomoides filamentosus

-Pristipomoides filamentosus, the crimson jobfish, rosy snapper, bluespot jobfish, crimson snapper, king emperor, king snapper or rosy jobfish, is a species of ray-finned fish, a snapper belonging to the family Lutjanidae.
+Pristipomoides filamentosus, also known as the crimson jobfish, rosy snapper, bluespot jobfish, crimson snapper, king emperor, king snapper or rosy jobfish, is a species of ray-finned fish, a snapper belonging to the family Lutjanidae.
 It is found in the Indian Ocean and in the Pacific Ocean as far east as Hawaii and Tahiti.
-This species is very important to local commercial fisheries and is sought out as a game fish--one of the Deep Seven species of Hawai'i.
+This species is very important to local commercial fisheries and is sought out as a game fish--one of the Deep Seven species of Hawaiʻi.

 Taxonomy

 Pristipomoides filamentosus was first formally described as Serranus filamentosus in 1830 by the French zoologist Achille Valenciennes with the type locality given as Saint-Denis on Réunion.
 The specific name filamentosus means "filamentous" and refers to the filament-like last soft rays in the dorsal and anal fins.

 Description

 Pristipomoides filamentosus has an elongated, robust body with a depth of roughly a third of its standard length.
 The space between the eyes is flat, and has a slightly protruding lower jaw.
 In both upper and lower jaws, there is an outer row of conical and canine-like teeth, the front pair of canines is not highly enlarged, and an inner band of bristle-like teeth.
 The vomerine teeth are arranged in a triangular patch, and there are no teeth on the tongue.
 The dorsal fin has ten spines and 12 soft rays, while the anal fin contains three spines and eight soft rays.
 The bases of the dorsal and anal fins lack scales, and the last soft ray of each of these fins is extended into a short filament.
 The pectoral fin extend long as far as the anus and contain 15 or 16 rays.
 The caudal fin is forked.
 This species has an overall colour which may be brownish to pinkish, lavender or reddish-purple marked with slender yellow lines and blue spots on its snout and the flat space between its eyes.
 The dorsal and caudal fins are pale blue to lavender and have reddish-orange margins.
 This species attains a maximum total length of 100 cm, although 50 cm is more typical, and a maximum published weight of 8.2 kg.